-During these past two weekends. three pool records were broken, all by Notre Dame's opponents.
+During these past two weekends, three pool records were broken, all by Notre Dame's opponents.
 Meanwhile, the Irish have broken three of their own varsity records.

 This weekend's most notable performers were junior Tom Bourke and captain Rick Strack.
 Bourke was the only Irish swimmer to collect more than one first place this weekend, taking first place in the individual medley in both meets.
-Unfortunately, against Kent State in the 200 yard backstroke, he tied his own Varsity Record and lost.
-But, the next day against Purdue he put up a stout battle and squeezed out a victory by 4 tenths of a second.
+Unfortunately, against Kent State in the 200 yard backstroke, he tied his own Varsity day against Purdue he put up a stout battle and squeezed out a victory by 4 tenths of a second.